tarleb/lua-filter-template/README.md

    name match the repository name: if your repository is named `lorem`, then the filter should be named `lorem.lua`.

-2. [ ] **Choose a license**: The template is published as CC0,
+2. [ ] **Update the license**: The template is published under the MIT, and we recommend to keep the same license for your code.
-   which is most likely not what you want.
-We recommend the MIT license.
+   You should update the LICENSE file so it has your name.

 3. [ ] **Update this README**: describe your filter, so people will know what to expect.
 You may also want to update the URLs